cypress-io/cypress-realworld-app/README.md

 Prerequisites include an [Amazon Cognito][cognito] account.
 Environment variables from [Amazon Cognito][cognito] are provided by the [AWS Amplify CLI][awsamplify].

+- A user pool is required (identity pool is not used here)
+  - The user pool must have a hosted UI domain configured, which must:
+    - allow callback and sign-out URLs of `http://localhost:3000/`,
+    - allow implicit grant Oauth grant type,
+    - allow these OpenID Connect scopes:
+      - aws.cognito.signin.user.admin
+      - email
+      - openid
+  - The user pool must have an app client configured, with:
+    - enabled auth flow `ALLOW_USER_PASSWORD_AUTH`, only for programmatic login flavor of test.
+    - The `cy.origin()` flavor of test only requires auth flow `ALLOW_USER_SRP_AUTH`, and does not require `ALLOW_USER_PASSWORD_AUTH`.
+  - The user pool must have a user corresponding to the `AWS_COGNITO` env vars mentioned below, and the user's Confirmation Status must be `Confirmed`.
+If it is `Force Reset Password`, then use a browser to log in once at `http://localhost:3000` while `yarn dev:cognito` is running to reset their password.

+The test knobs are in a few places:

+- The `.env` file has `VITE_AUTH_TOKEN_NAME` and vars beginning `AWS_COGNITO`.
+Be careful not to commit any secrets.
+- Both `scripts/mock-aws-exports.js` and `scripts/mock-aws-exports-es5.js` must have the same data; only their export statements differ.
+These files can be edited manually or exported from the amplify CLI.
+- `cypress.config.ts` has `cognito_programmatic_login` to control flavor of the test.

-To start the application with Cognito, replace the current **src/index.tsx** file with the **src/index.cognito.tsx** file and start the application with `yarn dev:cognito` and run Cypress with `yarn cypress:open`.
+To start the application with Cognito, replace the current **src/index.tsx** file with the **src/index.cognito.tsx** file and start the application with `yarn dev:cognito` and run Cypress with `yarn cypress:open`. `yarn dev` may need to have been run once first.

 The **only passing spec on this branch** will be the [cognito spec](./cypress/tests/ui-auth-providers/cognito.spec.ts); all others will fail.